 - Verification: Examining detailed transactions in the GL to ensure transactions are expected to appear.
 Look for any suspicious transactions or abrupt changes from an established trend.
 Any errors that are identified, including transactions that contain incorrect or inappropriate chartfields must be corrected.
 Typically, this activity is conducted by the Department’s financial administrator.

 - Review: Examining management GL trend reports for perceived anomalies and errors of substance, based on the reviewer’s experience and knowledge of the Department’s operations.
 This activity is at a summarized level compared to the detailed transaction reconciliation discussed above.
 It is expected that someone familiar with the financial activities of the Department performs the ledger review, such as the Business Officer.

-- Acknowledgement: Attestation by the Reconciler and Reviewer that they reviewed the financial information, corrected errors, and can provide reasonable assurance of the validity of the information.
-GL Verification needs to be acknowledged by an MSO, Department Head or designee for non-sponsored funds and the Principal Investigator (PI) or designee for sponsored funds; if the Review has not been completed by one of these individuals, then a third acknowledgement on the checklist is needed.
+- Acknowledgment: Attestation by the Reconciler and Reviewer that they reviewed the financial information, corrected errors, and can provide reasonable assurance of the validity of the information.
+GL Verification needs to be acknowledged by an MSO, Department Head or designee for non-sponsored funds and the Principal Investigator (PI) or designee for sponsored funds; if the Review has not been completed by one of these individuals, then a third acknowledgment on the checklist is needed.

-Use the General Ledger Verification Checklist and Acknowledgement form to record the attestation by the department Reconciler and Reviewer, and refer to the General Ledger Verification Procedures for detailed step-by-step instructions on how to perform the verification.
+Use the General Ledger Verification Checklist and Acknowledgement form to record the attestation by the department Reconciler and Reviewer, and refer to the Paper-Based General Ledger Verification Procedures for detailed step-by-step instructions on how to perform the paper-based verification.